brevzin/cpp_proposals/2280_unknown_reference/unknown-ref.md

 ```
 :::

 but `n` might not be in its lifetime when it's read in the evaluation of `arr`'s array bound.
-So we need to add wording to actaully make that work.
+So we need to add wording to actually make that work.

 Then there are further lifetime questions.
 The following example is similar to the other examples presented earlier: